The Surprising Effectiveness of PPO in Cooperative, Multi-Agent Games: Conclusion

 \section{Conclusion}

-This work demonstrates that MAPPO, an on-policy policy gradient multi-agent reinforcement learning algorithm, achieves strong results comparable to the state-of-the-art on a variety of cooperative multi-agent challenges.
-Despite its on-policy nature, MAPPO is competitive to ubiquitous off-policy methods such as MADDPG, QMix, and RODE in terms of final performance, and in the vast majority of cases, comparable to off-policy methods in terms of sample-efficiency.
+This work demonstrates that PPO, an on-policy policy gradient RL algorithm, achieves strong results in both final returns and sample efficiency that are comparable to the state-of-the-art methods on a variety of cooperative multi-agent challenges, which suggests that properly configured PPO can be a competitive baseline for cooperative MARL tasks.
+We also identify and analyze five key implementation and hyperparameter factors that are influential in PPO's performance in these settings.
+Based on our empirical studies, we give concrete suggestions for the best practices with respect to these factors.
+There are a few limitations in this work that point to directions for future study.

-Additionally, in Sections \ref{sec: mappo} and \ref{sec:ablate}, we demonstrate 5 key algorithmic and implementation techniques that are important to MAPPO's performance and support our findings with a variety of ablation studies which empirically demonstrate the effect of these techniques on MAPPO's performance.

-There are several limitations to our work.
 Firstly, our benchmark environments all use discrete action spaces, are all cooperative, and in the vast majority of cases, contain homogeneous agents.
-In future work, we aim to test MAPPO on a wider range of domains such as competitive games and multi-agent problems with continuous action spaces and heterogeneous agents.
-Furthermore, our work is primarily empirical in nature, and does not directly analyze the theoretical underpinnings of MAPPO.
-We believe that the empirical analysis of our suggestions can serve as starting points for further analysis into MAPPO's properties.
+In future work, we aim to test PPO on a wider range of domains such as competitive games and MARL problems with continuous action spaces and heterogeneous agents.
+Furthermore, our work is primarily empirical in nature, and does not directly analyze the theoretical underpinnings of PPO.
+We believe that the empirical analysis of our suggestions can serve as starting points for further analysis into PPO's properties in MARL.

-Overall, the strong results obtained by MAPPO ultimately suggest that properly configured MAPPO is a competitive baseline for MARL tasks.